UCSF Brain Tumor SPORE

 This year, UCSF is one of six institutions to be awarded a SPORE grant for improving the detection, diagnosis, and treatment of brain tumors.
 We are the only institution to have been continuously funded since brain tumor SPOREs were first established in 2002.

-Our current SPORE grant supports four translational research projects, all focused on improving the diagnosis and treatment of brain tumors:
+Our current SPORE grant is led by Mitchel Berger, MD, and supports four translational research projects, all focused on improving the diagnosis and treatment of brain tumors:

 Blood Immunomethylomic Markers of Outcome in Glioblastoma Patients